zeromq/pyzmq/README.rst

 First, edit the `include_dirs` and `library_dirs` fields of the ``setup.cfg`` file in this directory to point to the directories that contain the library and header file for your 0MQ installation.

+Cython is not required to build pyzmq, but it is required if you want to develop pyzmq.

 On Windows, it is easiest to simply copy ``libzmq.dll`` and ``zmq.h`` into the ``zmq`` subdirectory and set ``library_dirs`` to ``.\zmq``.